Rapamycin for Longevity Dosage and Side Effects: An Expert Review

 How Does Rapamycin Promote Longevity?

-The mTOR pathway regulates cell growth, metabolism, and autophagy.
-Clinical evidence suggests that inhibiting mTOR with rapamycin can mimic calorie restriction effects, boost autophagy, reduce inflammation, and improve metabolic function—mechanisms linked to increased lifespan in multiple animal models.
+The mTOR pathway controls things like cell growth, metabolism, and autophagy (the body’s way of cleaning out damaged cells).
+Studies show that by inhibiting mTOR, rapamycin can mimic the effects of calorie restriction, ramp up autophagy, dial down inflammation, and improve metabolic health—all linked to longer lifespan in animal studies.

 Rapamycin Dosage for Longevity: What Does the Evidence Say?